Nsci4100: Development of the Nervous System

 3. Complete the three small group discussion exercises.

-4. Pass two midterm examinations and a final examination.
+4. Complete two midterm examinations and a final examination.

 Examinations: Two midterm exams will be given during the course as listed on the course schedule.
 A final exam will be given during finals week at a day and time determined by the University.
 All exams will be multiple choice.
 The final exam will be cumulative, with a greater emphasis on the lectures since the last midterm exam.
 Links to examinations from previous years can be found on the ‘Schedule’ page of the course website.

 Missed examinations with a valid and verified excuse can be made up by taking an oral and written exam with an instructor within one week of the regularly scheduled exam.
 Contact Professor McLoon as soon as possible after a missed exam to schedule a make-up.

 Discussions: Students are to read the assigned journal articles prior to the day of each discussion.
 Small groups of students (assigned by the faculty) will discuss the article with the aim of answering certain questions.
 A discussion report with the answers to each question is to be turned in by each group at the class period following the discussion.
 Students who have not read the assigned article may not participate in the discussion.
 The discussion questions are available on the course website as is a link to a PDF of each article for discussion. [link to discussion report form]

 Grades: A-F will be based on students’ performance on each of the three examinations and the group discussion projects.
 The midterm exams will count approximately 25% each, the final exam will count approximately 40%, and the group discussion project will count 10% of the class grade.
 Grades will be curved with the median grade centered on ‘B’.

 Grades will be determined separately for undergraduate and graduate students based on the relative performance of each cohort.

 Lecturers: Dr. Steven McLoon (firstname.lastname@example.org)